Visual Supports

 Posters

-A poster communicates one clear idea in a single visual.
-It's designed to live somewhere visible so the child can refer back to it on their own, whenever they need a reminder.
+Communicates one clear idea in a single visual.
+Designed to live somewhere visible so children can refer to it on their own.

 Best for: